SUNDAY March 14, 2021

 THE FEIST

-THE MOST ANTICIPATED SUNDAY OF 2021!
-Who will battle it out for those Gist Silversmiths buckles at the 44th annual BFI?
+100% PAYBACK TO THE ROPERS!
+THE MOST ANTICIPATED SATURDAY OF 2024!
+Who will battle it out for those Gist Silversmiths buckles at the 47th annual BFI?

 The Feist is the most recognized and prestigious event in the sport of team roping and features the finest roping and equine athletes the sport has to offer.
 This is going to be another year for the record books with a purse of over $650,000 with 125 of the best teams.
-Entries will fill up fast and we will once again have to turn away teams-over 40 teams in 2020 did not get in, 10 teams will be placed on the wait list.
+Entries will fill up fast and we will once again have to turn away teams-over 20 teams in 2023 did not get in, 10 teams will be placed on the wait list.
 As part of the entry process to be considered for a spot in the BFI, teams will have to be paid in full, and new contestants will HAVE to list recent open roping accomplishments.
-3% of the entry fees are held out as stock charge, with 97% being put toward the purse.
-Final draw of contestants and roping order will be announced on February 22, 2021.
+100% PAYBACK!
+Final draw of contestants and roping order will be announced on March 8, 2024.
 This is a 6 head roping, progressive after 5 and the top 15 will advance to the short round.
 Roping will start at team 1 and drop down 20 teams for each subsequent round.

-We invite you to come celebrate the 44th anniversary of Bob Feist Invitational Team Roping with us this March.
+We invite you to come to celebrate the 47th anniversary of Bob Feist Invitational Team Roping with us this April.
 125 of the top teams in the roping industry will back the boxes for a chance at winning the coveted Gist Silversmith BFI buckles.
 Doors open at 7 a.m. followed by grand entry, the introduction of teams, and the national anthem.
-The first team will rope at 8 o’clock sharp.
+The first team will rope at 9 o’clock sharp.

 6 Rounds.
 5 Full Go-Rounds.
 Top 15 Advance to the Short-Go